DIY Painting Chevron Stripes – Jazz up your walls

 Step 5: With your Frog tape, mask every 2nd stripe, these are the ones that you don’t want to paint.

-Step 6: Take care at the “V” points to make sure your tape is neat It will show in the top part of the new painted stripe if not.
+Step 6: Take care at the “V” points to make sure your tape is neat otherwise it will show in the top part of the newly painted stripe.
 I used my scraper to protect my wall by positioning it under the tape and then cut the excess tape off with the stencil knife.
 You’ll get perfect results like this.
 Make sure to press the tape back down to your wall so the paint doesn’t bleed.

 Step 7: Mask up the adjacent surfaces – Walls, doors etc.